 As described above, alternative 2C, under any of its sub-alternatives, would distribute additional quota above a certain trigger point differently than status quo allocations.
 In years where the quota was at or below this trigger point, allocations would remain status quo.
 In years where the quota trigger is exceeded, the states of Rhode Island, New Jersey, Virginia, and North Carolina would see a reduction in allocation while other states would have their allocations increased.
-The scale of these changes would be small to moderate for annual quotas near the trigger and would grow larger as the quotas approached the time series high (17.9 million pounds).
-A moderate to large redistribution of quota could result in small to moderate changes in the spatial or temporal patterns of fishery effort that may impact protected resources.
+The scale of these changes would be small to moderate for annual quotas near the trigger and would grow larger as the quota could result in small to moderate changes in the spatial or temporal patterns of fishery effort that may impact protected resources.
 However, the extent to which this may occur is uncertain, and interaction rates between this fishery and specific protected resources as the result of small to moderate effort shifts are difficult to predict.